 - Drivers are restricted from entering any home or facility.

-- Brazos Transit District reserves the right to restrict certain items on all buses.
+- BTD reserves the right to restrict certain items on all buses.
+Ex: shopping carts, wagons, luggage trolley, wheel barrows, trunks, appliances, etc.

 - Drivers are required to transport customers to the pre-scheduled destination indicated on the driver's manifest.
 Drivers are not allowed to make any destination changes.

-- Riding Brazos Transit District’s vehicles under the influence of alcohol or illegal drugs is prohibited.
+- Riding BTD’s vehicles under the influence of alcohol or illegal drugs is prohibited.
+The use of any tobacco products and/or e-cigs are prohibited.

-- Audio/music players are not permitted to be played aloud while on any vehicle of Brazos Transit District.
+- Audio/music players are not permitted to be played aloud while on any vehicle of BTD.

 Suspension of Service